 Your enemy is outside your system, if the people that are part of the system are fighting between them, that's a disease that will hurt seriously the system.

-Systems Thinking in the new reality
+Systems Thinking in the New Reality

 That is why software goes beyond code and isolated developers.
 Interpersonal relationships are part of everything and an essential part of teams.
 Working on them is key to achieving sustainable and quality production.

 For the new reality, where remote work is an intrinsic part of how we work, we must focus on it.
-Not only in the resolution of tasks, but in communication, in creating a bond, in being able to abstract ourselves from our physical location and create a virtual tribe.
+Not only in the resolution of tasks but in communication, in creating a bond, in being able to abstract ourselves from our physical location and create a virtual tribe.

 It is not about creating complex social networks, playing at meetings, creating team-building events, or treating people with psychological condescension.
-It is about changing methodologies, techniques that promote collaborative work.
+It is about changing methodologies, and techniques that promote collaborative work.

 The fact of working remotely gives so many advantages that it is difficult to give it up, which is why the office model does not attract talent.
 The challenge is to manage to create and understand relationships in this new reality.
 What happens when the camera turns off after a meeting?
 What about the frustrations?
 What happens when work doesn't flow as before?